ragnarbull/chatcord/README.md

 # SkyNet Chat
-Realtime chat app with websockets using Node.js, Express and Socket.io with Vanilla JS on the frontend with a custom UI
+Realtime chat app with websockets using Node.js, Express and Socket.io

 ## Usage